nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 This creates a new finance record of amount `AMOUNT`.
 If `DATE` and `TIME` are specified, the finance record would reflect that `DATE` and `TIME` in the record.

-**Note** If the Date and Time fields are not specified, they will default to the current location's Date and Time.
+**NOTE:** If the Date and Time fields are not specified, they will default to the current location's Date and Time.

 __Example:__ `add_finance amt/30000 at/2020-03-03`